 Security features include an option to set an access code for the app, and biometric identification in the form of a short video.
 Customer service is accessed in app via Live Chat, message or call, and account settings can also be managed directly in app.

 In later phases, the beta community will also be testing features that enable them to budget, see insights into their spending and save towards specific goals, as well as access relevant services made available through the Starling Marketplace.
-The Marketplace is being created with partners, including TransferWise, and the developer community, using Starling’s Open API and supporting community to help build the most useful banking app in the world.
+The Marketplace is being created with partners and the developer community, using Starling’s Open API and supporting community to help build the most useful banking app in the world.